FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

     - `:polyalgo`: Samples using a polyalgorithm.
 - `threshold_ratio::S`: Threshold s.t. particles will be resampled when the population drops below threshold * N
-- `c::S`: Scaling factor for covariance of the particles.
+- `step_size_smc::S`: Scaling factor for covariance of the particles.
 Controls size of steps in mutation step.
-- `α::S`: The mixture proportion for the mutation step's proposal distribution.
+- `mixture_proportion::S`: The mixture proportion for the mutation step's proposal distribution.
-- `target::S`: The initial target acceptance rate for new particles during mutation.
+- `target_accept::S`: The initial target acceptance rate for new particles during mutation.

-- `use_chand_recursion::Bool`: Flag for using Chandrasekhar Recursions in Kalman filter.
 - `use_fixed_schedule::Bool`: Flag for whether or not to use a fixed tempering (ϕ) schedule.
-- `tempering_target::S`: Coefficient of the sample size metric to be targeted when solving for an endogenous ϕ.
+- `adaptive_tempering_target_smc::S`: Coefficient of the sample size metric to be targeted when solving for an endogenous ϕ or 0.0 if using a fixed schedule.
-- `old_data::Matrix{S}`:
-- `old_cloud::ParticleCloud`:
-- `old_vintage::String`: String for vintage date of old data
+- `tempered_update_prior_weight::S`: when bridging from old estimation, how much weight to put on prior.
 - `smc_iteration::Int`: The iteration index for the number of times SMC has been run on the same data vintage.
 Primarily for numerical accuracy/testing purposes.
+- `previous_data_vintage::String`: the old data vintage from which to start SMC when using a tempered update

+##### Miscellaneous
-- `run_test::Bool`: Flag for when testing accuracy of program
+- `use_chand_recursion::Bool`: Flag for using Chandrasekhar Recursions in Kalman filter.
-- `filestring_addl::Vector{String}`: Additional file string extension for loading old cloud.
-- `continue_intermediate::Bool`: Flag to indicate whether one is continuing SMC from an intermediate stage/
-- `intermediate_stage_start::Int`: Intermediate stage at which one wishes to begin the estimation.
-- `save_intermediate::Bool`: Flag for whether one wants to save intermediate Cloud objects
-- `intermediate_stage_increment::Int`: Save Clouds at every increment (1 = each stage, 10 = every 10th stage, etc.)

 #### Forecasting